-There are opportunities for sociologists who can use their basic sociological training (B.A. in Sociology) to work in government settings.
-Many sociologists work in federal, state and local agencies conducting resarch, managing programs, and problem solving.
+Sociologists with an undergraduate degree in sociology (B.A.) work in a variety of settings such as government, corporate, law, social service, health care, banking, consulting.
+Many sociologists work in federal, state and local agencies conducting research, managing programs, and problem solving.
 Sociologists also work in a variety of industries such as human resources and management, marketing, advertising, telecommunications and insurance.
 Those with advanced sociology degrees (M.A. and Ph.D.) can work for corporations and agencies as organizational consultants and researchers that focus on program development, analysis and evaluation, corporate planning and restructuring.
 There are also opportunities for an academic career that would lead to teaching and research in colleges, universities, federal, and state agencies.

-The Bachelor of Arts in Sociology requires 30 total hours in sociology and criminal justice.
+The Bachelor of Arts in Sociology requires 30 total hours in sociology.
 It provides a broad perspective for students interested in careers in the social services, liberal arts, criminal justice, forensic science, the law, journalism and gerontology.
 Whatever your special interests, you will be able to take courses that will prepare you to address social issues within society or in your immediate career.

 A minor in Sociology complements many majors including but not limited to Social Work, Psychology, or Education.
 If you plan to attend graduate school in any of the Social Sciences, a minor in Sociology provides you with a helpful background.
 The minor consists of 20 hours of coursework in Sociology and Criminal Justice.